 This week we commemorated Tisha B’Av.
 The ninth day of the month of Av.
-The worse day of the year In Judaism throughout our history.
+The worst date of the year In Judaism throughout our history.

 Here are some of the horrific events that happened on the 9th day of Av (some of these dates are considered traditionally to have happened on Tisha B’Av, though there is no actual way of proving it):